The YVR Food Festival, formerly known as the Food Cart Fest, features food, craft breweries and entertainment in Vancouver’s Olympic Village in July.

 Admission to the Olympic Village Venue

-Admission for folk ages 12 and older ranges from around $12 to up to close to $70 after taxes and fees.
-Tickets purchased online include at least one drink and between zero and twenty food tokens.
-Children under 12 are admitted free (but then have to pay for their food and drinks).
+In 2017 admission for folk ages 12 and older ranges from around $12 to up to close to $70 after taxes and fees.
+Tickets purchased online included at least one drink and between zero and twenty food tokens.
+Children under 12 were admitted free (but then had to pay for their food and drinks).

 Food items can be purchased individually for people not paying in advance for tokens.
 Food prices range from $2.50 to about $15.00 or so and both beer and wine cost around $5.00.